thangnd03/My-portfolio/README.md

 Developer portfolio showcasing my work, skills, and experience in web and mobile development.

-Dự án này sử dụng React và Tailwind CSS.
+This project uses React and Tailwind CSS.

 ## Tech Stack